MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 The **Applies-to Type** and **Applies-to No.** fields let you choose what a price list will apply to, such as customer or customer price group.
 Using **View Columns for**, you can show or hide columns relevant for setting prices, discounts, or prices and discounts.

-### <a name="converting-existing-prices-when-you-turn-on-the-pricing-feature-update"></a>Converting existing prices when you turn on the pricing feature update
+### Converting existing prices when you turn on the pricing feature update

 When you enable the **New sales pricing experience** feature update on the **Feature Management** page, the **Feature Data Update** guide opens.
 Use the **Use default prices** toggle as follows: